unlock-protocol/unlock/README.md

 2. Install all deps

-First, install ganach-cli which is a "mock" blockchain node.
-We are using the latest dev version.
+This will install all dependencies required for all the Unlock components (smart contracts and react app).

 ```
-$ npm install -g ganache-cli@trufflesuite/ganache-cli#develop
+$ npm install
-$ npm run install-deps
 ```

 3. Run the app (this should also compile and deploy the smart contract to a local truffle node)